Get To Know Us

 Doug Nelson, Vice President & Chief Technology Officer, leads the architectural design and integration of SimpleC’s care solutions.
 He has 20 years of IT experience and over 10 years as an enterprise architect.
 In the past, Doug has been responsible for the architecture and delivery of highly integrated systems that generated two billion in revenue per year.
 Doug has held key positions at Bellsouth Mobility, GE Power Systems and Royal Caribbean.
 His background, in highly scalable solutions within large corporate environments, brings best practices, processes, accountability, and large scale performance to SimpleC.

 Doug’s experience with open source solutions, mobility, offline data synchronization and clustered systems, combined with his breadth and depth of knowledge, has been critical to SimpleC’s new generation of care solutions.
 Doug is a graduate of Georgia Institute of Technology.

-Anne Adams, PhD, Director of Applied Research leads SimpleC’s research operation to assess the feasibility and efficacy of innovative approaches to personalized care.
+Anne Adams, PhD, Managing Director of Applied Research, leads SimpleC’s research operation to assess the feasibility and efficacy of innovative approaches to personalized care.
 She is responsible for internal and external studies including the application and management of academic research grant awards.
 Anne drives two SimpleC NIH National Institutes of Health awards.

 After studying psychology in Germany and Canada, Anne discovered her passion in human factors & aging.
 She worked with Mentor and Professor Wendy Rogers, Head of Psychology at Georgia Institute of Technology, to develop the skills required to understand and design products to serve aging adult users, their family and care providers.
 Anne drives the SimpleC research department to provide clinically tested efficacious therapies.
 Publishing is a mandate to benefit our industry through the NIH, GSA, GAPNA, Georgia Tech, Veterans Administration, Johns Hopkins and University of Maryland.